cs340-20/Whirl/STATUS.md

 **Week of 3/9**  - Iteratively test and refine each change<br/>
 **Week of 3/16** - Iteratively test and refine each change<br/>
 **Week of 3/23** - Iteratively test and refine solution<br/>
-**Week of 3/30** - Iteratively test and refine solution and add finishing touches to the completed product<br/>
+**Week of 3/30** - Iteratively test and refine solution and add finishing touches to the product<br/>
 **Week of 4/6**  - Complete project implementation</br>

 ## **Reflection**